 Calling off a wedding is a big decision.
 When a wedding is called off, it may be because of broken promises, cold feet, dishonesty, or finding out about someone’s questionable past.

 If both of the individuals agree to cancel the marriage, they may be able to work together to handle any issues about who has to pay for what and what to do about the canceled plans.
 If the separation is not amicable, it can be more difficult to manage paying off vendors and getting your property back.
 Before you can move on with your life, you may have to determine each party’s entitlement to joint property and each party’s responsibility for joint obligations.

 Generally, any property that you acquired on your own during the engagement remains your property after you call off the wedding.
 Similarly, any debt that you obtained on your own remains yours after your engagement ends.
 This also applies to contracts for vendors and deposits made for the wedding that are only in one person’s name.

 However, in some cases, courts have divided property between unmarried cohabitants.
-For example, in California, the 1976 case of Marvin v.
-Marvin resulted in what is known as the Marvin Rules.
-The Marvin Rules allow unmarried cohabitants to enter express contracts or oral contracts regarding the division of property.
-In the absence of a contract, the court can determine if an implied contract exists or determine if the legal doctrines of equity and fairness require a division of property among the cohabitants.
-Some states have adopted the Marvin Rules in their entirety and others only recognize written contracts between cohabitants as binding.
+For example, a 1976 court case in California resulted in the “Marvin Rules.”
+These rules allow unmarried people who live together to enter into written contracts or oral contracts regarding the division of property.
+If the couple does not have an express contract, the court can determine if an implied contract exists.
+Even without an implied contract, the court may use the legal doctrines of equity and fairness to require a division of property.
+Other states have adopted the Marvin Rules in their entirety, and others only recognize written contracts.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified family lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.